Will I see a lionfish during a Roatan dive?

 During a Roatan dive, be sure to always be aware of your surroundings.
 Simply paying attention to what’s around you will keep you 100% safe from a lionfish.
 Be sure that your entire diving group is aware of the capabilities of a lionfish.
 Also, be informed of what to do if you spot one.
 If on the off chance of a prick, soaking the sting in hot water right away will break down the protein based venom and reduce the pain.

-Lucky for you if you spot and spear a lionfish during a Roatan Dive- many consider them a delicacy and you’d be doing the ecosystem a huge favor.
+Lucky for you if you spot and spear a lionfish during your Roatan dive trips- many consider them a delicacy and you’d be doing the ecosystem a huge favor.
 Also, they’re absolutely stunning to see.

 If you’re interested in helping control the spread of the lionfish, many suggest bringing attention to the issue.
 Also, don’t be afraid to order it when you see it on the menu, and encourage others to order it as well.
 If lionfish become a staple at seafood restaurants, then we can begin to reverse the damage that’s been done.